Blog

 • Better Focus: When you don’t sleep enough, studies show that a lack of sleep can negatively impact an individual’s ability to concentrate on a task, think clearly, and engage in productive activities.
 Better sleep = Better focus.

-• Better Health: Sleeping helps to regulate your circulatory system and blood flow.
+• Enhanced Health: Sleeping helps to regulate your circulatory system and blood flow.
 This can lead to a decreased risk of heart disease.
-There are also studies that have made a connection between lack of sleep and weight gain.
+Some studies have made a connection between a lack of sleep and weight gain.

 • Increase Athletic Performance: The best for athletes is a good night's sleep.
 Quality sleep can help increase energy, coordination, speed, and mental acuity for peak performance.